KMcN1/affordiq-dev-tools/README.md

 ### Results

-When the run has complete, you will be able to view the async transactions summary for the given date day in:
+When the run has complete, you will be able to view the async transactions summary for the given date in:

 -  ${user.home}/BlackArrow/TransactionsRefreshSummaries/demo
 -  ${user.home}/BlackArrow/TransactionsRefreshSummaries/test